 ‘On the authority of Abu Hurairah (ra) who said, the Messenger of Allah (saw) said, “The best fasting after Ramadan is the Sacred Month of Allah (al-Muharram) and the best prayer after the obligatory ones is the night prayer (Tahajjud)”’.
 (Muslim)

-During selected months of the Islamic calendar, both sins and good deeds committed carry a heavier weight than at any other time of year.
-In his commentary on Surah at-Tawbah, verse 36, Ibn Katheer (may Allah have mercy on him), explains:
+During Muhurram, both sins and good deeds committed carry a heavier weight than at any other time of year.
+In his commentary on Surah at-Tawbah, verse 36, Ibn Kathir (may Allah have mercy on him), explains:

 ‘Allah (swt) has chosen elites from His creation: from among the angels He chose Messengers, from among mankind He chose Messengers, from among speech He chose remembrance of Him (dhikr), from among spaces on earth He chose the mosques, from among the months He chose Ramadan and the sacred months… So, venerate that which has been chosen by Allah, for people of understanding and wisdom respect that which has been chosen by Him’.
 (Tafseer Ibn Katheer)